SulavGaire/ComputerGraphicsLab/README.md

 # Setting up graphics.h in VS Code(C++)

-1. Download graphics header file. (https://drive.google.com/file/d/16xZBvFXf7yFjxwTpuyevK1KPuLgUeZFh/view)
+1. Download graphics header file from [here](https://drive.google.com/file/d/16xZBvFXf7yFjxwTpuyevK1KPuLgUeZFh/view)
 2. Download and install tdm-gcc 32bit compiler.
 3. Copy files from include and lib folder from graphics folder file you downloaded in step 1 to include and lib folder of tdm-gcc 32bit.
 4. Open VS Code and create a new project folder and open C/C++ configuration.